-Regardless of where the person catfished you, if you’ve given them money or resources, stop all contact and contact your local police detachment immediately.
+Regardless of where the person catfished you, if you’ve given them money or resources, stop all contact.
+Contact your local police detachment immediately.
 They’ll give you your next steps.

 Some Other Ways To Avoid Being Catfished

 Like with a general internet dating or romance scam, most of the things listed here might seem like common sense.
-Yet when you’re in the throes of a new relationship, you might overlook some of these telltale signs that you’re being catfished.
+Yet when you’re in the throes of a new relationship… Well, you might overlook some of these telltale signs that you’re being catfished.

 - Take the picture(s) you’ve been sent, and perform a Google image search on them to see if there are duplicates on the web, and if they tell a bit more of the story behind the person you’re talking to.

 - Perhaps you’ve talked to them on the phone already – if you haven’t yet, do.
 Get their number, and search the web for it to see who it’s registered to.